jediracer/election_analysis/README.md

 - ![Election Analysis](https://github.com/jediracer/election_analysis/blob/main/analysis/election_analysis.txt)

 ## Election-Audit Summary
-- The current script could be modified to output additional metrics to be used with any election
+- The current script could be modified to output additional metrics to be used with any election.
-### Script modifications
+### Potential Script modifications
 - Additional lists and dictionaries can be added to store and calculate the percentage of votes each candidate won on a county level.
  - With an additional column added to the election data defining the precinct (e.g., state, county, neighborhood), dynamic headers could be used versus the static "County" headers.
-- With candidate political party affiliation data, the results could be broken down by political party
+- With candidate political party affiliation data, the results could be broken down by political party'